Aponogeton distachyos

 Introduction

 This is a well known local delicacy for the cold winter months.
-It has become so popular that many commercial plantings have been made in ponds around the western Cape.
-Cooked with onions, mutton or lamb and a few leaves of the local sorrel/suring (Oxalis pes-caprae) it makes a delicious stew.
+It has become so popular that many commercial plantings have been made in ponds around the Western Cape.
+Cooked with onions, mutton or lamb and a few leaves of the local sorrel or suring (Oxalis pes-caprae), it makes a delicious stew.

 Description